 Nausea and vomiting could peak by the third month.
 Most pregnant women are relieved of these symptoms by the end of the first trimester.

 Pregnancy hormones make you feel tired and drowsy.
-The body needs extra blood to supply essential nutrients to the foetus, thereby affecting blood sugar and pressure levels.
+The body needs extra blood to supply essential nutrients to the fetus, affecting blood sugar and pressure levels.

-Increased formation of urine, as well as the pressure exerted on the bladder by the growing uterus, can cause a greater urge to urinate often.
+Increased formation of urine and the pressure exerted on the bladder by the growing uterus can cause a greater urge to urinate often.

 Higher progesterone levels slow down the digestion process.

 High oestrogen levels and the dilation of the cervix and vaginal walls result in an off-white or translucent mucous discharge from the vagina, which prevents any infection from passing into the uterus.

 Severe leg cramps and pain may be common during the night.
 You may need to include potassium and iron in your diet, and some gentle exercises could also help to reduce discomfort.

 Changes in hormone levels and the growing uterus stretch the ligaments and tendons, leading to back pain and pain in the lower abdomen.
 Try doing some low-impact exercises and stretching but only after prior consultation with your doctor.

 Hormonal changes can definitely affect your emotions.
 You may find yourself experiencing an array of emotions, from being sad and low-spirited to happy and joyous.